 Epoxy Garage Floor Coatings Look Great

 We’ve talked before about the amazing design options with epoxy coatings.
 But seriously, you can make an epoxy floor look just about any way you want it to (just check out our gallery).
-We’ve created epoxy floors that look like marble and other natural stone finishes, abstract designs, and more.
-But for garage floors, speckled and pebbled finishes are probably the most popular.
-Epoxy floor designs are available in just about every color combination imaginable, including team colors.
-Maroon and gold are popular options here in the valley, particularly for mancaves and lady lairs.
+We’ve created epoxy floors that look like marble, abstract designs, and more.
+But for garage floors, the medium chip and granite chip finishes are probably the most popular.

 Epoxy Garage Floor Coatings Are Easy to Maintain

 You’ll have a hard time finding a flooring option that’s easier to maintain than epoxy.
 Just sweep away dust and dry debris with a dust mop or soft broom.
-A bit of mild soap and warm water takes care of wet spills and leaks.
-And, because the epoxy surface isn’t porous, you don’t have to worry about staining, even if cleaning your garage floor isn’t high on your to do list.
+A bit of mild soap or ammonia mixed with warm water takes care of wet spills and leaks.
+And, since the epoxy surface isn’t porous, you don’t have to worry about staining, even if you want to put off cleaning that garage floor.

 The Importance of Professional Installation